Xilinx/dfx-mgr/README.md

 * PL_FLAT: dfx-mgr will program the PL bitstream and treat the design as static.
 * PL_DFX: dfx-mgr will treat the design as DFX with number of slots as mentioned in json.
-* RPU: dfx-mgr will treat this design as RPU firmware.

 #### KRIA Designs.
 ```